ISTANBUL CHORA MOSQUE, INDISPENSABLE TO THE WORLD OF PAINTING

 THE HOUSE OF WORLD-FAMOUS MOSAICS AND FRESCOES

 The name “Kariye” originated from ancient Greek word “Khora “which means countryside and changed into a Turkish word because the old church and monastery remained outside the walls of Constantinople.
-Chora Museum, was built during the reign of Emperor Iustinianos in the 5th century.
+Chora Church, was built during the reign of Emperor Iustinianos in the 5th century.
 Repairs and additions have changed the original plan considerably.
 Today's building is from the 14th century.

 LOOK AT JESUS CHRIST AND MOTHER MARY FROM THE PERSPECTIVE OF THESE MOSAICS

-The museum owes its admirable 14th century-made frescoes and mosaics to Theodoros Metokhites who was in charge of treasury.
+The Chora owes its admirable 14th century-made frescoes and mosaics to Theodoros Metokhites who was in charge of treasury.
 In the outer narthex (generally western entrance section in eastern Roman basilica and churches), there are mosaics about the life of Jesus Christ and in the inner narthex about the life of Virgin Mary's.

 WHILE YOU ARE HERE

-As Çelik Gülersoy, who devoted his life to Istanbul, carried out restoration work around Chora Museum, the region has a lovely atmosphere.
+As Çelik Gülersoy, who devoted his life to Istanbul, carried out restoration work around Chora Mosque, the region has a lovely atmosphere.
 There are wooden houses great to be photographed and neighborhood cafes to have a rest when you are tired.